The Problem: How We Teach EKGs

 Popular medical simulation suites.

 The two most widely used simulation packages are Laerdal SimMan and Corpuls Simulation.
-EKG generation / interpretation is just a part of overall medical simulation and both of these simulation suites rely on libraries of digital EKGs as solutions.
-This results in students quickly becoming familiar with the examples provided.
+ECG interpretation is only a part of overall medical simulation, and neither of these simulation suites focus on EKG interpretation specifically, using libraries of static EKGs as a solution.
+The result is that students quickly become familiar with the examples available and answer from memory rather than interpretation.

 A Word on Testing

-Eventually, every student responsible for learning to read EKGs has to be tested on that ability.
-There's no standardized way medical educational institutions handle this and the quality of EKG tracings on tests varies widely.
-Whether EKG tracings for testing are digital or hard copy, they suffer all the same pitfalls discussed here.
+Eventually, every student learning to read ECGs has to be tested on that ability.
+There is no standardized way medical educational institutions handle this, and the quality of EKG tracings on tests varies widely.
+Whether ECG tracings for testing are digital or hard-copy, they all suffer the same pitfalls discussed here.

-Large organizations such as the National Registry of EMTs, the National Council Licensure Examination - RN, and the American Board of Emergency Medicine all have EKG rhythm interpretation on their licensure exams.
-All of these use computer based testing and have good quality EKG tracings but still rely on static libraries of tracings to create their test questions.
+Large organizations such as the National Registry of EMTs (NREMT), the National Council Licensure Examination for Registered Nurses (NCLEX-RN), and the American Board of Emergency Medicine all have EKG rhythm interpretation on their licensure exams.
+All of these use computer-based testing and have good quality ECG tracings, but rely on static libraries to create their test questions.

 Conclusion

 Books, hardware EKG generators, and software or simulation suites all rely on fixed libraries of rhythms, displaying them when selected.
-Hardware rhythm generators might only produce one example of four or six rhythms.
-As students are repeatedly exposed to the same version of a rhythm they start to answer based on recall, having seen the tracings before.
-That is the common problem across all strategies of EKG education.
+As students are repeatedly exposed to the same version of a rhythm, they start to answer based on recall, having seen the tracings before.
+This is the common problem across all strategies of ECG interpretation education.

-EKG Monitor capture and tracing printout of a Heart Block.
+EKG Monitor capture and tracing printout of a Second Degree Type One Atrioventricular Block.

 Find out more about Dialed Medics EKG generator: Our Solution: Software EKG Generation or get started now: